 May five out of the six pumpkins say “Boo”, for example, when you put a mouse over them, and only one will say “Congrats!”

-Rollover effect and other interactive elements in emails are a trend for 2018.
-Entertain your customer with untypical newsletters.
+Rollover effect and other interactive elements in emails are the hot trends for 2019.
+Entertain your customers with unusual newsletters.

 We ain’t gonna talk it over here, as you know better which offers and when to send out.
-Still, please remember that this Holiday, like many others, for dear customers first of all means sales.
+Still, please remember that this Holiday, like many others, first of all, means sales.

 Last year we ran a Halloween Email Design Contest with over 300 participants.
 Email marketers and agencies from all over the world shared their creative emails with us.

 We published TOP 10 on our blog.

 Get inspired by those truly creative, unique design ideas to make your 2020 Halloween Campaigns really unforgettable.

 In fact, it is easy to craft a powerful Halloween email marketing campaign.

 - add elements of games to better interact with customers;